jaejin0/codepath-prework/README.md

 The following **additional** features are implemented:

-- [ ] Showing a health status based on current health
+- [x] Showing a health status based on current health
-- [ ] Showing the time before the time over

 ## Video Walkthrough (GIF)